 You are here

-Unlike most WestGrid systems, a separate request is required to obtain a WestGrid account on Breezy.
-If you think the software you would like to run is appropriate for Breezy, please write to email@example.com with a subject line of the form "Breezy account request (your_username)" with a request for an account and a mention of the software you propose to use.
+As of September 1, 2017, new Breezy accounts are being set up only for researchers associated with the University of Calgary.
+If you are a University of Calgary researcher and think that the software you would like to run is appropriate for the Breezy cluster, please write to email@example.com with a subject line of the form "Breezy account request (your_username)" with a request for an account and a mention of the software you propose to use.

 To log in to Breezy, connect to breezy.westgrid.ca using an ssh (secure shell) client.
 For more information about connecting and setting up your environment, see the QuickStart Guide for New Users.